umgbhalla/dotfiles/.config/install/doc/arch.md

 ## Network Configuration <a name="network-configuration"></a>

 - Name your system in `/etc/hostname`.
-I will name mine `kamino`.
+I will name mine `sunset`.
   ```
-  kamino
+  sunset
   ```
 - Create the corresponding host entries in `/etc/hosts`:
   ```
   127.0.0.1     localhost
   ::1           localhost
-  127.0.1.1     automata.localdomain    automata
+  127.0.1.1     sunset.localdomain    sunset
   ```
 - Install a network manager.
 I use `NetworkManager`:
   ```